Boxy Pixel Aluminum Game Boy Advance SP “Unhinged” Assembly - V2 (Budget also)

 If you are adding a 3.5mm headphone jack, it will require some extensive wiring.
 I recommend using magnet wire or 30ga wire (28ga will also work) with thin insulation if possible and be very mindful of wire routing.
 Wire diagram to follow.
 You’ll also need to glue the 3.5mm in place

 Depending on which backlit screen you are using, if you would like to adjust the brightness, solder in the optional wire per screen manufacturer's instructions.
 Funnyplaying.com has their installation instructions on their site.
 Soldering point shown below.

 Below is an example wiring.
 This routing has room for improvement!
 After completion, I would recommend testing the headphone jack and/or Type C functionality before proceeding with mounting the board.

 At this point, the board should have your screen connected and any wiring completed for the optional Type C board and headphone.
+Note: fast charge Type C cables are not supported.
 You should have already tested the IPS screen at this point.

 Move the screen and SP board into position, ensuring your silicone rubber parts are staying in position and wires are not getting pinched.
 Let the screen hang out for the moment.

 You can install 2 screws to hold the SP board in place shown in red.
 The short fasteners work here.
 Do not strip or over torque - they do not require much force!

 If you have Boxy Pixel battery, feed the battery wires through the hole in the rear housing as shown by the green arrow.
 Then solder the battery wires to the backside of the connector on the SP board shown by the blue arrow.
 Skip this if you are using a stock battery.

 Note: your battery may come with a connector.
 If you cannot fit the connector, simply cut and hardware as shown at right.